aadeaina2014/Pattern-Recognition/README.md

-Application driver for this project is main.m
+The Application driver for this project is main.m